vallurumk/sheffield-bioinformatics-core.github.io/pages/collaboration/expertise/index.md

 <details>
   <summary>See more...</summary>
   <ul class="b">
+<li> Retrieval and analysis of public datasets on Gene Expression Omnibus (GEO) and Sequencing Read Archive (SRA) </li>
 <li> BWA, and other aligners for all NGS platforms and applications </li>
-<li> edgeR, DESeq2, STAR and salmon (among others) for RNA-Seq analysis </li>
+<li> edgeR, DESeq2, STAR and salmon (among others) for RNA-Seq analysis and differential expression</li>
+<li> Clustering and PCA to identify batch effects </li>
+<li> Downstream analysis of gene lists to identify over-represented pathways / ontologies using GSEA, goseq, or other online tools such as DAVID</li>
+<li> Alternative splicing analysis and visualization (e.g. sashimi plots)</li>
 <li> GATK, VarScan and MuTect for somatic and germline mutation calling </li>
 <li> MACS2, and other peak callers for ChIP-Seq and ATAC-seq analysis </li>
-<li> Analysis of public datasets on Gene Expression Omnibus (GEO) and Sequencing Read Archive (SRA) </li>
 <li> Submission of data to public repositories for publication </li>
-</li>- Downstream analysis of gene lists to identify over-represented pathways / ontologies using GSEA, goseq, or other online tools such as DAVID</li>

 </ul>
 </details>